 - Final Fantasy XIII's Crystarium is very similar to Final Fantasy X's Sphere Grid, except the "grids" were unique to each character, not universal, and the ability/stat unlocks just required enough points.
 Thankfully, they gave you a lot to use, and it used Leaked Experience.

-- SaGa used this a lot, and was one of the Trope Codifiers, although the method of grinding changed depending on the game:
+- The SaGa series uses this a lot, to the point of being a Trope Codifier, although the method of grinding changes from game to game:

-- Sa Ga Frontier brought back Robots and Monsters to the mix, adding an additional twist — Robots could switch bodies outright, gaining intrinsic stats and abilities on top of their equipment.
+- Sa Ga Frontier brings robots and monsters back into the mix, with an additional twist: robots can switch bodies, gaining intrinsic stats and abilities on top of their equipment.

 - Used in The Elder Scrolls.
 Also helps when it's a solo game and your character is pretty much a Game Breaker by the end anyhow, and it uses Level Scaling.
 Many skills are leveled up this way.

 - Quite frustrating in Morrowind was that you only made progress to leveling a skill on a successful use.
 Evidently people in Tamriel don't learn from their failures.
 Unless you want to spend half an hour swinging and missing a broadsword at a worm at your feet, nearly every non-Primary/Secondary skill on your character sheet required a small fortune in training before it would successfully go off once.